fatiherikli/coronavirus-simulation/README.md

 <https://fatiherikli.github.io/coronavirus-simulation>

-Also be sure that you are not trusting any person around claiming that they found a vaccine or something.

 Basically you need to wash your hands very often in order to avoid such little inconvenients in your life.

 😗

-vaccine does not fix the situation if you don't wash your hands.

-the experiment shows that the viruses are much more clever than you think.